hfcintergalactic/ApplicationDevelopmentInPython/README.md

 After week 5, there are no lectures anymore.
 When handing in your calculator through email you **MUST** comply with the following rules:

 **!!!
 EVERYTHING that does not comply with the rules will be considered not handed in !!!**
-- Use autogrdr.com as a tool for yourself to check whether you have implemented the requirements correctly.
+- Use PBBT as a tool for yourself to check whether you have implemented the requirements correctly.
 - Once you are ready to submit, you must send the mail to: applicationdevelopmentpython@gmail.com
 - The email should not be sent to my Hogeschool Rotterdam email.
 - In the email you indicate which requirements you have implemented.
 Use [the requirements list](docs/list-of-requirements.md) for this purpose.
 For example M1-M13 if you have only done the mandatory requirements and M1-M13 + A1-A5 if you have done everything.